Nirmatrelvir: Research

-The research that led to nirmatrelvir began on 16 March 2020, when Pfizer formally launched a project at its Cambridge, Massachusetts site to develop antiviral drugs for treating COVID-19.
-On 22 July 2020, Pfizer chemists were able to synthesize nirmatrelvir for the first time, although the importance of that moment was not clear then because it was just one of 20 candidates synthesized that week.
-On 1 September 2020, Pfizer completed a pharmacokinetic study in rats which suggested that nirmatrelvir could be administered orally.
+The research that led to nirmatrelvir began in March 2020, when Pfizer formally launched a project at its Cambridge, Massachusetts site to develop antiviral drugs for treating COVID-19.
+In July 2020, Pfizer chemists were able to synthesize nirmatrelvir for the first time.
+In September 2020, Pfizer completed a pharmacokinetic study in rats which suggested that nirmatrelvir could be administered orally.
 The actual synthesis of the drug for laboratory research and for clinical trials was carried out at Pfizer's Groton, Connecticut site.

 In February 2021, Pfizer launched the company's first phase I trial of PF-07321332 (nirmatrelvir) at its clinical research unit in New Haven, Connecticut.

-According to Chemical & Engineering News, the drug went "from an idea to the first clinical test in a person in 12 months—a breathtaking pace at which to deliver a bespoke drug candidate."
+A study published in March 2023 reported that treatment with nirmatrelvir within five days of initial infection reduced the risk of long COVID relative to patients who did not receive Paxlovid.

+A 2024 study found that "the time to sustained alleviation of all signs and symptoms of Covid-19 did not differ significantly between participants who received nirmatrelvir–ritonavir and those who received placebo."